Surohitt/DisasterResponsePipeline/README.md

 5. [Acknowledgements](#Acknowledgements)

 # Installation and Instructions <a name="Installation"></a>:
 There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python which can be found [here](https://www.anaconda.com/).
-The code should run with no issues using Python versions 3..
+The code should run with no issues using Python versions 3.
+You may need to install [Flask](http://flask.pocoo.org/), [sqlalchemy](https://www.sqlalchemy.org/) and [Plotly](https://plot.ly/)

 1. Run the following commands in the project's root directory to set up your database and model.